What is Custom Decision Service?

-In a typical application, a front page links to several articles or other types of content.
-As the front page loads, it requests Custom Decision Service to provide a ranking of articles to include on the page.
-When you click an article, a second request is sent to Custom Decision Service to log the outcome of the decision.
+In a typical web or mobile application, a front page links to several articles or other types of content.
+As the front page loads, it could request the Custom Decision Service to rank articles included on that front page.
+So, when a user chooses an article by clicking on it, a second request could be sent to the Custom Decision Service, which will log the outcome of that user decision.

 Custom Decision Service converts your content into features for machine learning.
 The system uses these features to understand your content in terms of its text, images, videos, and overall sentiment.
-We leverage several other Microsoft Cognitive Services, such as Entity Linking, Text Analytics, Emotion, and Computer Vision.
+It uses several other Microsoft Cognitive Services, like Entity Linking, Text Analytics, Emotion, and Computer Vision.

 Some common-use cases for Custom Decision Service include: